Lithium Ion Battery Testing and Certification

-Intertek provides a breadth of services to ensure the safety of Li-ion batteries during shipping and in consumer use.
+Intertek provides a breadth of Testing and Certification services to ensure the safety of Lithium Ion Batteries during shipping and in consumer use

 The use of lithium ion batteries offers distinct advantages over conventional battery types, however in order to mitigate the risks associated with Li-ion batteries, Intertek offers testing and validation of lithium ion batteries, and lithium ion powered devices.

 Standard UN 38.3: Transportation Testing for Lithium Batteries and Cells

 All lithium ion batteries are required to undergo testing to UN 38.3 prior to shipping.
 These test subject batteries and cells to conditions they would experience during shipping and handling, including extreme temperature conditions, shock, impact and short circuit testing to ensure the stability of batteries and cells.

 Battery charger testing takes into account the risks and safety hazards associated with ac powered devices which contain lithium ion batteries.
 This includes testing the potential for overheating and electric shock from the device.
 Testing includes IEC/EN 60950-1, IEC/EN 60335-2-29, UL 1310, UL 1012, UL 2575, UL 60950-1, CSA 22.2 #107.2, CSA 22.2#223, CSA E60335-2-29 and CSA 60950-1

 Electromagnetic Compatibility (EMC) Testing

 EMC testing works to ensure that any devices which contain lithium ion batteries will not malfunction due to a high level of electromagnetic interference (EMI), and that the devices themselves will not create EMI, causing nearby devices to malfunction.
 Testing includes to North America: FCC 47CFR Part 15; ICES-003 and to EU: EMC Directive 2014/30/EU.